UPDATE: A Basic Guide to International Environmental Legal Research

 - ECOLEX – Entry portal provides searching of treaties, national legislation, court decisions, and literature, such as monographs and articles.

-- Environment and International Law (World Bank) and Environmental Agencies on the Web – Overview of resources for Environment and Natural Resources Law, including World Bank publications.
+- Environment and International Law (World Bank) – Overview of resources and policies for Environment and Natural Resources Law, including World Bank publications.

 - European Commission’s Environment Website – Comprehensive webpage for environmental initiatives and laws in Europe.

 - European Environmental Law Programme (IUCN World Conservation Union) – An overview of environmental programs and activities in Europe.